 13. Dear Green

 One of the top coffee roasters in the city just so happens to be a short walk from the lovely East End outdoor space that is Glasgow Green.
-Sip on Dear Green’s Ballroom Blend as you head to this green space for a group of six meet-up and pass the legendary Barrowland Ballroom and Barras Market that inspired that cup of joe.
+Sip on Dear Green’s Ballroom Blend as you head to this green space for a meet-up and pass the legendary Barrowland Ballroom and Barras Market that inspired that cup of joe.

 📍 13-27 East Campbell Street, G1 5DT